OpenShot/openshot-qt/doc/clips.rst

    Waveform                Bool        Should a waveform be used instead of the clip's image
    ======================  ==========  ============

-Details
+Gravity
 """""""

-**Gravity**:

 Gravity sets an initial position for the clip, once it has been scaled as above.
 The options are:

   - *Top Left* – the top and left edges of the clip align with the top and left edges of the screen
   - *Top Center* – the top edge of the clip aligns with the top edge of the screen; the clip is horizontally centered on the screen.